-In Vitro Fertilization Procedures in Long Island, NY
+In Vitro Fertilization Procedures

-Intracytoplasmic Injection (ICSI):
+Intracytoplasmic Injection (ICSI)

 ICSI is a micromanipulation procedure during which an embryologist uses an inverted microscope and micromanipulators to carefully select and place a single sperm into each egg.
 First, the helper cells that accompanied the egg inside the follicle are removed.
 Next, the prepared sperm are added to a solution which slows down their swim pattern, allowing the embryologist to observe, select and finally pick up a single sperm cell inside an injection pipette.
 The pipette is oriented so that minimal damage to the fragile structures inside the egg will be sustained during the injection.
 Finally, a single sperm is deposited inside the cytoplasm of the egg.